jonasbn/github-pages-javascript-prototype-external-data/README.md

 Were met.

-The CSP work was quite educational and quite an eye-opener and I would love to work more in this sphere, but preferably driven by need, since approaching this from a more academic approach is not my _style_, but I guess you have gathered this from following the completed prototype work.
+The CSP work was quite educational and quite an eye-opener and I would love to (and I most certainly have to) work more in this sphere, but preferably driven by need, since approaching this from a more academic approach is not my _style_, but I guess you have gathered this from following the completed prototype work.

 ## Next Step